CrypticCookie/4715Cgroup3puzzlebobble/README.md

 7) Each bubble must be on a coordinate using specifications provided above

+8) The prefab has a public bool "Active".
+It is set to "True" in the prefab.
+All starting bubbles MUST have Active set to "False" in the inspector

-8) These steps MUST be followed to minimize chances of issues with the code!
+9) These steps MUST be followed to minimize chances of issues with the code!